apache/incubator-gluten/README.md

 ## 1.1 Problem Statement

 Apache Spark is a stable, mature project that has been under development for many years.
-The project has been proven to be one of the best frameworks to scale out of processing petabyte-scale datasets.
-However, the Spark community has had to address performance challenges that required various optimizations over time.
-A key optimization introduced in Spark 2.0 replaced Volcano mode with whole-stage code-generation to achieve a 2x speedup.
-Since then most of the optimization works at the query plan level.
-The operator's performance stopped to grow.
+The project has been proven to be one of the best frameworks to scale out for processing petabyte-scale datasets.
+However, the Spark community has had to address performance challenges that require various optimizations over time.
+As a key optimization in Spark 2.0, Whole Stage Code Generation is introduced to replace Volcano Model, which achieves 2x speedup.
+Henceforth, most optimization works are at query plan level.
+Single operator's performance almost stops growing.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/47296334/199853029-b6d0ea19-f8e4-4f62-9562-2838f7f159a7.png" width="800">
 </p>

-On the other side, SQL engine is researched for years.
-There are product or libraries like Clickhouse, Arrow or Velox.
-By using features like native implementation, columnar data format as well as vectorized data processing, these libraries outperform much of Spark's JVM based SQL engine.
-However these libraries are running on single node.
+On the other side, SQL engines have been researched for many years.
+There are a few products or libraries like Clickhouse, Arrow and Velox, etc. By using features like native implementation, columnar data format and vectorized data processing, these libraries can outperform Spark's JVM based SQL engine.
+However, these libraries are running on single node.

 ## 1.2 Gluten's Solution

 “Gluten” is Latin for glue.
 Main goal of project Gluten is to “glue" the SparkSQL and native libraries.
-So we can take use of and benefit from Spark SQL's scale out framework as well native libraries' high performance.
+So we can take use of and benefit from the high scalability of Spark SQL framework, as well as the high performance of native libraries.

-The basic rule of Gluten's design is that we would reuse spark's whole control flow and as many JVM code as possible but offload the compute intensive data processing part to native code.
+The basic rule of Gluten's design is that we would reuse spark's whole control flow and as many JVM code as possible but offload the compute-intensive data processing part to native code.
 Here is what Gluten does:
 * Transform Spark’s whole stage physical plan to Substrait plan and send to native
-* Offload performance critical data processing to native library
+* Offload performance-critical data processing to native library
 * Define clear JNI interfaces for native libraries
-* Switch the native backends easily
+* Switch available native backends easily
 * Reuse Spark’s distributed control flow
 * Manage data sharing between JVM and native
 * Extend support to native accelerators

 ## 1.3 Target User

 Gluten targets to the Spark administrators and Spark users who want to improve their spark cluster's performance fundamentally.
 Gluten is a plugin to Spark.
 It's designed to offload the SQL engine to native without any dataframe API or SQL query changes.
 SparkSQL users can run their current Spark job on Gluten seamlessly, no code changes are needed.
 However as a plugin, Gluten needs some configurations to enable it when you start Spark context.
-All configurations are listed [here](https://github.com/oap-project/gluten/blob/main/docs/Configuration.md)
+All configurations are listed [here](https://github.com/oap-project/gluten/blob/main/docs/Configuration.md).

-## 1.4 References:
+## 1.4 References

 You may click below links for more related information.
 - [Gluten Intro Video at Data AI Summit 2022](https://www.youtube.com/watch?v=0Q6gHT_N-1U)